matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 The practices championed by **Extreme Programming** enable this:

-- **Test-Driven Development** builds a regression-proof suite of automated tests that gives teams the confidence to merge and deploy continuously.
+- **Test-Driven Development** builds a regression-proof suite of automated tests that reduce [Defects](#defects) and gives teams the confidence to merge and deploy continuously.
 - **Behaviour-Driven Development** creates a shared understanding of the requirements, ensuring that the right code is built the first time, reducing the wasteful [Transportation](#transportation) handoffs between "dev," "test," and "product."
 - **Pair Programming** is a continuous, real-time code review.
 Instead of work [Waiting](#waiting) for an asynchronous review, quality is validated as the code is written.